HOSTING AN ARTSLINK INTERNATIONAL FELLOW

 Non-profit organizations registered in the US are eligible to host as well as individual artists with experience hosting international artists in their city and/or local community.

 CEC ArtsLink provides financial and administrative support for organizations hosting an international visitor by arranging visas, organizing and covering the costs of international and domestic travel, health insurance and hosting orientations, concluding sessions online and in person.
 Host organizations receive funds from CEC ArtsLink to cover the living, working and materials costs for the ArtsLink Fellow’s online research residency and subsequent in person visit, as well as modest administrative expenses for the host.
 Throughout the process, ArtsLink staff are available to provide guidance and support to host organizations.
-For more information on participating as a host organization, please contact Megha Ralapati at mralapati(at)cecartslink(dot)org.
+For more information on participating as a host organization, please contact Zhenia Stadnik at zstadnik(at)cecartslink(dot)org.

-Online Residencies take place during March-April.
+Online research Residencies take place during June – July.
 They are shaped by Fellows’ artistic interests as they research their host organization and host city to understand how their practice will engage in a new context.
 Hosts and Fellows use the Online Residency to initiate dialogue and networking enabling Fellows to meet local artists and communities best suited to their practice.
 The following October-November, host organizations and Fellows realize the In Person Residencies, deepening Fellows’ research and networking on site.
 At the Residencies’ conclusion, all Fellows meet in a US city to share practices and participate in ArtsLink Assembly.

 Instagram